AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-submit-action-workflow.md

 ## Advantages

-Here are some of the advantages of integrating AEM workflow with Adaptive Forms:
+Some of the advantages of integrating AEM workflow with Adaptive Forms are:

 * AEM Workflow integration allows for the automation of complex business processes involving form submissions.
 *  AEM Workflow supports conditional logic, thus allowing dynamic decisions based on form data or external factors.